zuhlke/SeatingPlan/README.md

 If the table capacity and number of tables is much larger than the number of people, then it awkardly produces tables with only one person on each table.

-Eg: 3 tables, seating 5, and there are only 4 people, the output would be
+Eg: For 3 tables, seating 5, and there are only 4 people, the output would be:

 ```
 Table 1 => 2 people